andynog/firecracker-microvm-samples/README.md

-##Firecracker's Micro Virtual Machines (microVMs) Samples
+# Firecracker's Micro Virtual Machines (microVMs) Samples

-This repository contains examples of micro virtual machines (microVMs) that can be run using [Firecracker](https://github.com/firecracker-microvm/firecracker).
+This repository contains examples of micro virtual machines (microVMs) that can be run using [Firecracker](https://github.com/firecracker-microvm/firecracker){:target="_blank"}.

 ##### Requirements

 - All the samples were built, tested and run using __Ubuntu 18.04.1 LTS__ since you need KVM support in order to run Firecracker.
 For more information on supported Operating Systems (OS) and requirements please check the [Firecracker's FAQ page](https://github.com/firecracker-microvm/firecracker/blob/master/FAQ.md#what-operating-systems-are-supported-by-firecracker)

-####Getting Firecracker
+#### Getting Firecracker

 In order to run these sample micro virtual machines, please download Firecracker or build it from source following the instructions below:

-- Download the Firecracker binary following the [Quickstart Guide](https://github.com/firecracker-microvm/firecracker/blob/master/docs/getting-started.md#getting-the-firecracker-binary) or
+- Download the Firecracker binary following the [Quickstart Guide](https://github.com/firecracker-microvm/firecracker/blob/master/docs/getting-started.md#getting-the-firecracker-binary){:target="_blank"} or

-- To build it from source, please follow Firecracker's [Getting Started Guide](https://github.com/firecracker-microvm/firecracker#getting-started)
+- To build it from source, please follow Firecracker's [Getting Started Guide](https://github.com/firecracker-microvm/firecracker#getting-started){:target="_blank"}

 - **Save or copy the downloaded or built firecracker executable to this repository folder** in order to run the samples.